Watch every Super Bowl 2020 trailer here

 The Super Bowl 2020 brought us a host of new movie trailers alongside a game of football, particularly from Disney and Universal.
-New Marvel TV shows, the latest James Bond outing and the latest Fast and Furious outing were the headliners.
+New Marvel TV shows, the next James Bond film and the latest Fast and Furious outing were the headliners.

 The high cost of participation is why most of these are only 30 seconds long, although Disney's Mulan got a full two-minute trailer.
 Below, we've collected all of the 2020 Super Bowl's trailers into one place.
 Enjoy.